MrSynology/new-alien-rpg-stress/README.md

   Use this macro in any situation **other than** a skill roll (e.g., during combat encounters, panic events, or environmental triggers).

 * **Skill Stress**
-  Use this macro specifically when making **skill-based rolls** that require stress dice.
+  Use this macro specifically when making **skill-based rolls** if a fachugger is rolled.

 ## 🛠 Installation